monktastic/no-more-contempt/index.md

 From that clarity of perception, you cannot possibly harbor malice or contempt.
 You see it for the pure nonsense that it is.
 This enables you to perceive the hidden causes of people's self-deception, allowing you to do something real about it.
 That's what compassion (aka kindness) is.

 To repeat: it doesn't mean being _nice_.
-It can outwardly be as fierce (or violent[^dalai-lama-gun], or even _apparently_ contemptuous) as the situation warrants, but these behaviors come from a completely different source, and have a completely different effect on all minds involved — again, rippling outward into the world, in ways that we can't see or predict.
+It can outwardly be as fierce (or violent[^dalai-lama-gun], or even _apparently_ contemptuous) as the situation warrants, but these behaviors come from a completely different source, and have a completely different effect on all minds involved — again, rippling outward into the world in ways that we can't see or predict.

-_This_ is why wise people urge compassion for evildoers: the only alternative is to join them in evil, usually while flawlessly convinced that you're helping.
+_This_ is why wise people urge compassion for evildoers: the only alternative is to join them in evil.

 To be clear, compassion doesn't always know what the most beneficial behavior _is_; it merely ensures that you are not falling into the many seductive traps of your darkness.
 Determining the most effective behavior requires _wisdom_, which is a vast topic, and beyond the scope of this work.
 Compassion may be no easier to acquire than wisdom, but it is much simpler: there is a single place within your mind that you can turn to and _know._ So much trouble could be avoided if we just remembered to **look** — especially when we were most convinced that we didn't need to.